atulrautray/flask-app/readme.md

 * The Flask app's functionality is tested by the test.py file (in docker-files directory) before the docker image is built.
 The test.py does not need the Flask server to be running, it directly tests the functions in the app.
 No HTTP requests are made.

-* To test the server manually, the IP can be found using the following command (flask-app and minikube should be running).
+* To test the server manually, the IP can be found using the following command (flask-app and minikube should be running). curl requests can be sent to this IP to verify that app is running.
 ```
 minikube ip
 ```

-* With the IP we get from the above command, we can try different URL's such as:
+* With the IP from the above command, we can try different URL's such as:
   * <ip from previous command\>.nip.io
   * atuls-fav-athlete.<ip from previous command\>.nip.io
   * loacal-arc.<ip from previous command\>.nip.io